f1datajunkie/WEC/markdown/lemans19-wec.md

 `pd.read_csv(url, sep=';').dropna(how='all', axis=1)`

-We could also add a further .dropna(how='all',axis=0) step to remove any and all completely blank rows:
+We could also add a further `.dropna(how='all',axis=0)` step to remove any and all completely blank rows:

 `pd.read_csv(url, sep=';').dropna(how='all', axis=1).dropna(how='all', axis=0)`

 One other thing to note: when we do download the data, we want to be able to refer to it somehow.
 We do this by assigning the loaded data to a variable called `laptimes` using the assignment operator `=`.

-Note that the equals sign on its own is *not* a way of testing if one thing equals another; instead, we can read it as *is assigned the value":
+Note that the equals sign on its own is *not* a way of testing if one thing equals another; instead, we can read it as *"is assigned the value"*:

 `variable = value`

 Which is to say: *the variable called `variable` is assigned the value of `value`*.

-We can preview the first few rows of the dataframe using the command `dataframe_variable.head()` or `dataframe_variable.head(N)` where `N` is an integer to display the top few rows.
+We can preview the first few rows of the dataframe using the command `dataframe_variable.head()` or `dataframe_variable.head(N)` where `N` is an integer to display the top *N* rows.

 *As well as `.head()` you can also `.tail()` to see rows from the bottom of the table.*